LoRa Configuration

 1883

 ). - MQTT Version: Choose between V3.1 and V3.1.1.
-There is very little difference between them, more information can be found on the GitHub repo.
+There is very little difference between them, more information can be found on the GitHub repository.

 - QoS (Quality of Service):